-The New Zealand horticulture industry comprises growers of fruit and vegetables for export and domestic consumption.
+New Zealand’s horticulture industry is a dynamic sector, producing world-class fruit and vegetables for both export and domestic markets.

 Our vision: To create an enduring environment where growers thrive